Anton Pelinka: Work

-Pelinka has several publications dealing with topics of interest, especially the Austrian political system.
+Pelinka authored several publications dealing with topics of interest, especially the Austrian political system.
 In "Fünf Fragen an drei Generationen.
 Der Antisemitismus und wir heute" (Five questions to three generations.
 Anti-semitism and us today), he discusses the historical changes in Austrian society.
-He is co-editor, with Ruth Wodak, of Austrian journal, "The Haider Phenomenon".
+He was co-editor, with Ruth Wodak, of Austrian journal, "The Haider Phenomenon".
 It deals with the rise of the Austrian Freedom Party (FPÖ) under the chairmanship of Jörg Haider and further the impact of parties and economical or social factors on society.